kristopolous/db.js/README.md

 2. As an array: `db.insert([{key: value}, {one: 1, two: 2}]);`
 3. Or even chained: `db.insert({key: value}).insert({one: 1, two: 2});`

+# Persistance and synchronization
+What if you have an existing database from somewhere and you want to import your data when you load the page.
+You can supply the data to be imported as an initialization variable.
+For instance, say you are using [jstorage](http://www.jstorage.info/) you could initialize the database as follows:

+`var db = DB($.jStorage.get('government-secrets'));`

+## Synchronization
+To store the data when it is updated, you define a "sync" function.
+Using our jStorage example from above, we would 'sync' back to by doing the following:

+`db.sync = function(data) { $.jStorage.set('government-secrets', data); }`

+The file "test.html" includes a synchronization function that logs to screen when it is run so you can see when this function would be called.
+Basically it is done at the END of a function call, regardless of invocation.
+That is to say, that if you update 10 records, or insert 20, or remove 50, it would be run, once, once, and once.

 # Further SQL to DB Examples
 `remove from users where lastlogin = false`